-The Routing Swiftlet provides connectivity to other SwiftMQ routers with transparent routing of point-to-point as well as publish/subscribe based messages to remote destinations.
-Note that the Routing Swiftlet of the standard SwiftMQ distribution is limited to 1 concurrent routing connection.
-Therefore, you can connect 2 routers.
-If you need more connections, you may obtain a Routing Swiftlet with unlimited connections from SwiftMQ.COM.
+The Routing Swiftlet provides unlimited connectivity to other SwiftMQ routers with transparent routing of point-to-point as well as publish/subscribe based messages to remote destinations.

 Each SwiftMQ router is a full-fledged JMS server with its own resources (queues, topics, durable subscribers, connection factories, and so on).
 The Routing Swiftlet is able to connect single SwiftMQ routers together.
 Due to dynamic routing which doesn't require any configuration (it's automatically), all resources of those connected routers become globally available.
 For example, a message can be send to "testqueue@router7" from a JMS client connected to router1, a message published to topic "testtopic" from a JMS client connected to router7 will be send to a subscriber on "testtopic" which is connected to router88, and a JMS client is able to lookup a connection factory, registered on router10, from a JMS client connected to router11.

 For this construct of connected routers with globally available but locally managed resources we have created the term FEDERATED ROUTER NETWORK.
 Each router is independent but they work together - federated.
 SwiftMQ includes federation support since its release 1.0 and it's very mature.
 In fact, there is no other JMS system in the world which implements it better than SwiftMQ, because it's SwiftMQ's core design.